-Whether water or a combination of water and light corn syrup, be careful to add it in small amounts because to repair the batch, sometimes a significant amount of powdered sugar is required.
+Whether water or a combination of water and light corn syrup, be careful to add it in small amounts because to repair a batch, sometimes a significant amount of additional powdered sugar is required.

 The most foolproof recipe for Royal Icing is the one posted here.
 When working with it, however, it is up to you to observe its behavior based on your needs.